-Social stigma is one of the biggest barriers to oral PrEP use among AGYW.
-This stigma is partly because oral PrEP was originally approved for men who have sex with men and female sex workers.
-Another major cause of stigma is that sex is considered to be shameful for AGYW.
-There are strong social norms in many parts of sub-Saharan Africa that stigmatise AGYW for having sex outside of marriage and for talking about sex.
-These two factors combined have created the view that AGYW who use PrEP are promiscuous.
+Social stigma, fueled by lack of awareness and misinformation about PrEP, is one of the biggest barriers to using it.
+Individuals using PrEP may experience stigma because oral PrEP was originally approved for MSM and female sex workers.
+So, PrEP use could reveal that an individual is sex worker or a man who has sex with men, or people might assume PrEP users are members of these stigmatized groups.
+A major cause of stigma for unmarried women and girls who want to use PrEP is that sex is considered to be shameful for unmarried women.
+There are strong social norms in many parts of sub-Saharan Africa that stigmatise women for having sex outside of marriage and for talking about sex.
+These two factors combined have created the view that women who use PrEP are promiscuous.

-Because the use of oral PrEP among AGYW is very new, there are lots of myths about it that also contribute to stigma and misinformation (see the next page).
+There are lots of myths about oral PrEP that also contribute to stigma and misinformation (see the next page).

-To increase oral PrEP use among AGYW, it is very important to change the way people think and talk about it.
+To increase oral PrEP use, it is important to change the way people think and talk about it.
 Fear of being stigmatised is a very powerful influence.
-Educating the community about oral PrEP and correcting myths is an important strategy in this regard.
-Partners and parents of AGYW are particularly influential.
-When they are supportive of oral PrEP, AGYW are more likely to use it.
-The support of parents/partners can also help AGYW use it correctly and stay on it while they are still vulnerable to HIV.
+Educating the community about oral PrEP and correcting myths is an important strategy.
+Partners are particularly influential over an individual's decision of whether to use oral PrEP.
+The support of partners can also help individuals use it correctly and stay on it while they are still vulnerable to HIV.
+Parents and other family members can also strongly influence whether individuals start using PrEP and use it correctly.

-The most effective way to build more support for oral PrEP use among AGYW is addressing the questions and concerns of partners, parents and other key people in the community.
+The most effective way to build more support for oral PrEP use is addressing the questions and concerns of partners, parents and other key people in the community.

-Key messages for gaining the support of parents include:
+Key messages for gaining the support of parents and other family members include:

-- Many AGYW find it difficult to negotiate safer sex with their partners. - Oral PrEP is safe it will not affect their daughter's fertility. - Using oral PrEP does not result in AGYW having more sex or riskier sex. - Supporting your daughter to use oral PrEP will help keep her safe from HIV.
+- Many people find it difficult to negotiate safer sex with their partners. - Oral PrEP is safe it will not affect fertility.
+It is also safe to use oral PrEP during pregnancy, childbirth, breastfeeding, and while trying to get pregnant.
+In fact, helping a pregnant or breastfeeding mother stay HIV negative also helps their babies stay HIV negative. - Using oral PrEP does not result in people having more sex or riskier sex. - Supporting your child to use oral PrEP will help keep him or her safe from HIV.